Coils (intrauterine contraception)

 Once in place a coil can work for several years.
 It can also be easily removed should you wish to become pregnant or change your contraceptive method.

 Your fertility will return to normal as soon as the coil is removed.

 A coil works by stopping sperm meeting the egg, which prevents fertilisation.
 They may also work by preventing a fertilised egg from implanting into the womb.
-Coils are over 99% effective and over 5yrs, less than 5 in 1000 women using a coil will become pregnant.
+Coils are over 99% effective and over 5yrs, less than 5 in 1000 people using a coil will become pregnant.
 The coil is much more effective at preventing pregnancy than using pills or condoms.

 There are 2 types of coil; the copper coil and the hormone containing coil.